 Members of SWOG (formerly the Southwest Oncology Group) are top medical researchers at institutions across the United States.
-In addition to Group Chair Laurence H. Baker, D.O., the Group leadership includes:
+In addition to SWOG Chair Charles D. Blanke, M.D., the Group leadership includes:

-Chair-Elect Charles D. Blanke, M.D.
+SWOG Chair Charles D. Blanke, M.D.

 He has a particular interest in pathway-driven oncology research, having been instrumental in the development of imatinib mesylate for use in patients with locally advanced and metastatic gastrointestinal stromal tumors.